Miller Park Upgrades & Stream Restoration

 There is significant erosion downstream of both SCM outfalls and several other outfalls in the park and the stream is incised with vertical banks that are eroding and contributing sediment to the reach.
 The overland erosion from the outfalls is undermining the existing paved trails, causing structural damage to the asphalt.
 The wooden pedestrian bridges are in poor condition as well.

-The Town of Wake Forest (Town) has requested McAdams to develop this proposal for a conceptual design to enhance and restore this highly visible and unstable stream to improve water quality and safety and renovate the park’s amenities and greenway system to provide greenway connectivity.
+The Town of Wake Forest (Town) has requested Kimley Horn to develop this proposal for a conceptual design to enhance and restore this highly visible and unstable stream to improve water quality and safety and renovate the park’s amenities and greenway system to provide greenway connectivity.
 The project areas differ between the stream restoration, greenway and park design concepts.

 American Rescue Plan Act